 Hours and cost: Cost for non-members is $11.50–$19.50.
 Regular hours are Monday–Friday, 10 a.m–5 p.m.
 Saturday-Sunday-holidays, 10 a.m.–6 p.m.

-Sensory story times are hosted at the Ballard and Columbia City branches of the Seattle Public Library, hosted each Saturday from 10:15-10:45 a.m.
-Registration is not required but are limited to 12 families on a first-come, first-serve basis.
+Sensory story times are hosted periodically at different branches of the Seattle Public Library.
+Registration is not required but is limited to 12 families on a first-come, first-serve basis.
 These special librarian-led story times are for kids ages 10 and under who have a hard time in large groups, are on the autism spectrum, or are sensitive to sensory overload.